scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 - Binning, grouping, histogramming, and resampling operations.
   These would need to be provided as a library that can operate on "arbitrary" duck arrays.
 - `scipp.DataArray` and `scipp.Dataset`.
-  One option would be to simple use Xarray.
+  One option would be to simply use Xarray.
   API differences could either be rolled out to our codebase, or wrappers would be provided.
-  A second option would be a Python-only implementation, built on the stack of duck arrays outlined above.
+  A second option would be a Python-only `scipp.DataArray` reimplementation, built on the stack of duck arrays outlined above.
 - Multi-threading is crucial for the single-node performance in neutron scattering data reduction workflows.
   NumPy does not multi-thread BLAS vector-vector operations so other solutions would need to be investigated.
   One option could be the existing Scipp framework for operations on `scipp.Variable`, adopted to work on any NumPy-like buffer.